 - Worsening depression, mood swings, or anxiety

 Our Approach to Addressing Orthorexia Nervosa

 Center for Change offers comprehensive treatment for orthorexia that focuses on healing the whole person – mind, body and spirit.
-Our orthorexia treatment program features dietary and nutritional therapies that help women understand an intuitive approach to eating that will help them achieve long-term recovery.
+Our orthorexia treatment program features dietary and nutritional therapies that help clients understand an intuitive approach to eating that will help them achieve long-term recovery.
 Working with a team of compassionate experts, our clients receive one-on-one, family and group therapy, individual nutritional counseling, medical care and monitoring, medication management and a variety of experiential and expressive therapies — all focused on the unique needs of the individual.
 If you or someone you love is struggling with orthorexia, call our warm and caring admissions team today at 888.224.8250 or contact us here.

 Published Article About Orthorexia Nervosa